-London is professor emeritus and the former John M. Olin Professor of Humanities at New York University.
-He was responsible for creating the Gallatin School of Individualized Study in 1972 and was its dean until 1992.
-This school was organized to promote the study of "great books" and classic texts.
-He is a graduate of Columbia University, 1960 and the recipient of a Ph.D. from New York University, 1966.
-In 1989, Dr. London was one of the Republican candidates for Mayor of New York City.
-In 1990 he was the Conservative Party Candidate for Governor of New York garnering more votes than any third party candidate in the state's history.
-In 1994 he was the Republican Party candidate for New York State Comptroller, losing in a close election.
+London graduated from Columbia University, and received his Ph.D. from NYU.
+In 1989, London was one of the Republican candidates for Mayor of New York City.
+In 1990 he was the Conservative Party Candidate for Governor of New York garnering more votes than any third party candidate in the state’s history.

-Dr. London is a noted social critic whose work has appeared in every major newspaper and journal in the country including such diverse publications as Commentary, National Review, American Spectator, Wall Street Journal, Fortune, Washington Times, New York Magazine, New York Times, Christian Science Monitor, Modern Age, Los Angeles Times, Washington Post, Orbis, Encounter, Forbes, and The New Criterion.
-He is the author and editor of twenty-two books.
+London is a noted social critic whose work has appeared in every major newspaper and journal in the country including such diverse publications as Commentary, National Review, American Spectator, Wall Street Journal, Fortune, Washington Times, New York Magazine, New York Times, Christian Science Monitor, Modern Age, Los Angeles Times, Washington Post, Orbis, Encounter, Forbes, and The New Criterion.

 London is the author and editor of twenty-seven books including, America’s Secular Challenge: The Rise of a New National Religion (2008); Reclaim American Liberty (2012); The Transformational Decade: Snapshots of a Decade from 9/11 to the Obama Presidency (2012); and The BDS War Against Israel: The Orwellian Campaign to Destroy Israel Through the Boycott, Divestment and Sanctions Movement (2014).
 He also wrote three plays including, My Most Embarrassing Moment, A Love That Cannot Speak Its Name, and Mr. Tin Pan Alley.